 4. Knott’s Berry Farm, California

 It is a near guarantee that the oldest and one of the best theme parks in California will be on the list.
 What started as a roadside berry stand in the 1920s is now a full-fledged theme park with up to 40 rides and an imitation of the famous Ghost Town.
-It is one of the best amusement parks for toddlers.

 The main attraction is the Ghost Town with cowboys, gunfights, steam trains, and a search for gold.
 The Wild West Stunt Show is a must-watch, highlighting rival gunslingers’ showdown and enthralling the crowd with the sound and effects.